pandyaharsh/Kaggle-Competition/README.md

 Goal: Our goal is to create a model using machine learning algorithm that can predict the fututre selling price of that house.

+Please go through description.txt file in the data folder.
+It is very useful